wso2/docs-is/en/docs/learn/deploying-the-sample-app.md

     `           <TOMCAT_HOME>/apache-tomcat-<version>/webapps          `
     .
 2. Start the Tomcat server.
+3. Copy the `wso2carbon.jks` file from the `<IS_HOME>/repository/resources/security` folder and replace the existing `wso2carbon.jks` file in the  `<TOMCAT_HOME>/apache-tomcat-<version>/webapps/saml2-web-app-pickup-manager.com/WEB-INF/classes` folder.

+     !!! info
-3. Copy wso2carbon.jks file from <IS_HOME>/repository/resources/security and replace it with the existing wso2carbon.jks file under the web application folder    <TOMCAT_HOME>/apache-tomcat-<version>/webapps/saml2-web-app-pickup-manager.com/WEB-INF/classes (If you miss this step, you will run into an authentication issue).
+          If you miss this step, you will run into an authentication issue.
 4. Edit sso.properties file present under <TOMCAT_HOME>/apache-tomcat-<version>/webapps/saml2-web-app-pickup-manager.com/WEB-INF/classes and change hostname from localhost.com to localhost in SAML2.AssertionConsumerURL

 To check the sample application, navigate to